MarkTrh/huggingface-vscode-chat/README.md

-# huggingface-vscode-chat
+# VScode Chatbot

-Chat interface connecting to huggingface LLMs
+This chatbot is an extension to VScode, that enables you to connect to HaggingFace LLMs